 A rail system that is fit-for-purpose with strong North-South and East-West connections will be the backbone of a strong economy for the North and for the UK as a whole.
-An effective, efficient rail network in the North is fundamental for connecting people to jobs, health, education and leisure opportunities, connecting businesses to each other and employees, and allowing the efficient movement of goods and services.
+An effective, efficient Northern rail network is fundamental for connecting people to jobs, health, education and leisure opportunities, connecting businesses to each other and employees, and allowing the efficient movement of goods and services.